xvca/bru/readme.md

 # Bru - Coffee Scale Interface

 A Next.js web application that provides a responsive interface for an ESP32-based coffee scale.
-Designed for precision pour-over coffee brewing with real-time weight, flow rate, and timing measurements.
+Designed for precision espresso brewing with real-time weight, flow rate, and timing measurements.

 ## Features